redbearin/skill-work/name-count-equality/README.md

 Notes
 Make sure to return the result as an object with the corresponding keys seen in the above examples and the difference key when needed.

+I used console.log rather than return due to Chrome interface.